How to Use a Laminar Flow Hood

 Cleaning the Hood Before Use

 Avoid relying solely on the UV light for cleaning.
-The UV sterilization process is effective, but it is important to wipe down exposed surfaces.
+It is important to wipe down exposed surfaces as well.
 A 70% ethanol/water solution is appropriate for before and after each use.

 During cleaning, avoid touching or getting substances on the filter.
 This can damage the filter, reducing its effectiveness.